smithlabcode/falco/README.md

 conda install -c bioconda falco
 ```

+`falco` can be found inside the `bin` directory of your anaconda
+installer.

 ## Installing from source (code release)

 Compilation from source can be done by downloading a `falco` release from the